GaRRi11/GrapenOS-Who-Google-What/README.md

 Just give Vanadium network permission only and use the web versions of those.
 Every time you close the browser, cookies are deleted — so they cannot track or fingerprint anything.

-## Banking and Payments
-Banking and payment do not work on that OS because they cannot work without Google services.
-So use the web version of your bank for banking and just keep your credit card with you and use it for payments.

-## Developer Perspective
-Also, for Android developers, GrapheneOS is an interesting testing environment to test how their apps behave without Google dependencies and under hard app restrictions.

-## Network Monitoring
-There is an app named PCAPdroid for monitoring in/out network traffic like Wireshark — for paranoid like me :)

 ## VPN and Firewall
 GrapheneOS has an ability named “Block connections without VPN”, so you just put your VPN on “always-on” and even if you forget, you will not get network connection unless you turn it on.